-- ✓ In late September 2014, the District spoke to the Village of Broadview and the two private property owners regarding the proposed installation of the debris boom. - ✓ On November 14, 2014, the District received a Letter of No Objection (LONO) from the United States Army Corps of Engineers (USACE) (on the enclosed CD). - ✓ On January 8, 2015, the District Board adopted an ordinance establishing the right-of way in the installation, operation, and maintenance of the containment boom. - ✓ On July 7, 2015, the District received Permit No. NE2015032 from the Illinois Department of Natural Resources (IDNR) (on the enclosed CD) authorizing the project. - ✓ On February 19, 2016, the District obtained an executed easement agreement (on the enclosed CD) from the first private property owner, Real Group, LLC.
-The District's Board of Commissioners approved payment of the easement on April 7, 2016. - ✓ In February 2016, the District purchased the floatables control boom, which will be installed upon acquisition of all three easements (See copy of Purchase Order on CD). - ✓ It is expected that the District will obtain the two additional easements in the first half of 2017.
+- ✓ In late September 2014, the District spoke to the Village of Broadview and the two private property owners regarding the proposed installation of the debris boom. - On November 14, 2014, the District received a Letter of No Objection (LONO) from the United States Army Corps of Engineers (USACE) (on the enclosed CD). - On January 8, 2015, the District Board adopted an ordinance establishing the right-of way in the installation, operation, and maintenance of the containment boom. - ✓ On July 7, 2015, the District received Permit No. NE2015032 from the Illinois Department of Natural Resources (IDNR) (on the enclosed CD) authorizing the project. - ✓ On February 19, 2016, the District obtained an executed easement agreement (on the enclosed CD) from the first private property owner, Real Group, LLC.
+The District's Board of Commissioners approved payment of the easement on April 7, 2016. - ✓ In February 2016, the District purchased the floatables control boom (See copy of Purchase Order on enclosed CD). - ✓ On March 31, 2017, the District obtained an executed easement agreement (on the enclosed CD) from the second private property owner, 2920 South 19th Avenue, LLC.
+The District's Board of Commissioners approved payment of the easement on March 3, 2017. - ✓ On April 17, 2017, the District obtained an executed agreement (on the enclosed CD) from the third private property owner, the Village of Broadview. - On July 31, 2017, the floatables control boom was installed (photo on enclosed CD).